 - Do you feel tired or weak?

-Your doctor will check you for signs of lymphoma and will feel for swollen lymph nodes.
+Your doctor will do a physical exam, including a check for swollen lymph nodes.
 This symptom doesn't mean you have cancer.
 Most of the time, an infection -- unrelated to cancer -- causes swollen lymph nodes.

 You might get a lymph node biopsy to check for cancer cells.
 For this test, your doctor will remove all or part of a lymph node, or use a needle to take a small amount of tissue from the affected node.

-You might also have one of these tests to see how far the lymphoma has spread:
+You might also have one of these tests to help diagnose, stage, or manage lymphoma:

 - Bone marrow aspiration or biopsy.
 Your doctor uses a needle to remove fluid or tissue from your bone marrow -- the spongy part inside bone where blood cells are made -- to look for lymphoma cells.